Scrap-H/CropTech/README.md

 the file has included some extensions that will be needed to run locally as well as using Composer to download phpoffice/phpspreadsheet

-without the ini composer will not be able to download the necessary tools.
+without the modified in file, composer will not be able to download the necessary tools.

-for convenience XAMPP will also be needed to test out the login and registration function
+for convenience, XAMPP will also be needed for SQL.